Rural Iowa Ethanol Plant

 Magazine or Newspaper Article, John F. Kennedy School of Government Bulletin, pages 20-23

 Author: Madeline Drexler

-Related: Henry Lee, Director, Environment and Natural Resources Program, William Clark, Harvey Brooks Professor of International Science, Public Policy, and Human Development; Co-director, Sustainability Science Program; Faculty Chair, ENRP
+Related: Henry Lee, Director, Environment and Natural Resources Program, William C. Clark, Harvey Brooks Professor of International Science, Public Policy, and Human Development; Co-director, Sustainability Science Program; Faculty Chair, ENRP

 As Ricardo Hausmann slowly spun an old National Geographic globe — all deep blue sea and green-gold land, with national borders left to the imagination — his fingers drew the contours of the next agricultural revolution: along the old Gold Coast of western Africa, across the equator into the Democratic Republic of Congo, circling the small islands of the Caribbean, dropping down to the vastness of Brazil, curving over to landlocked Paraguay.

 Biofuel land.
 That’s how Hausmann, director of the Center for International Development, sees these far-flung places.
 At the Kennedy School of Government, he and other experts are mapping the future of this amply hyped but still nascent technology.
 As Hausmann puts it, “We are at the Betamax stage of the industry.
 There will probably be a VHS stage and a DVD stage.”